-These instructions are for judicial specific-purpose committees using SCHEDULE F3: PURCHASE OF INVESTMENTS FROM POLITICAL CONTRIBUTIONS.
+These instructions are for specific-purpose committee campaign treasurers filing SCHEDULE F3: PURCHASE OF INVESTMENTS FROM POLITICAL CONTRIBUTIONS.

 Use this schedule to disclose information about investments purchased from political contributions during the reporting period.
-Do not enter on this schedule political expenditures from political contributions, unpaid incurred obligations, expenditures made by credit card, or payments from political contributions made to certain businesses of candidates or officeholders.
-(Report political expenditures from political contributions on Schedule F1; report unpaid incurred obligations on Schedule F2; report expenditures made by credit card on Schedule F4; and report payments from political contributions made to certain businesses on Schedule H.)
+Do not enter on this schedule other types of outgoing funds or activity, such as political payments, unpaid incurred expenditure obligations, or expenditures made by credit card.
+(Report political payments on Schedule F1, report unpaid incurred expenditure obligations on Schedule F2, and report expenditures made by credit card on Schedule F4.)